Kacman62/CyberWatch32/README.md

 ![Image of rendered PCB](images/CW32BoardRender.png)

 # Take Aways
 This was my hardest project I've ever designed, and only my 3rd PCB ordered.
 This taught me a lot about reading datasheets, good board layout, and proper documentation.
 I focused a lot on nice to haves, like labeling every component value, putting 5 Debug LEDS, and making a compact circuit board in only 2 layers.
-This was a lot fo work though so my next project will be simpler.
+This was a lot of work though so my next project will be simpler.
 I think I can improve in the future by creating a better and more visual silkscreen.

 The board and components are in shipping and have not been received yet.
 No software has been created yet.
 Check back in Mid November 2025.